dblqr/arch/README.md

 From there, the CI/CD deployment process triggers an API call to ArgoCD to deploy the specific version of the helm chart which contains the released application.
 The deployment targets the specific environment based on where the deployment process is in the merge queue.

-As apart of the deployment process we will also utilize pre/post hooks for certain actions like database migrations or running post scripts.
+As a part of the deployment process we will also utilize pre/post hooks for certain actions like database migrations or running post scripts.

 ## Canary Releases using ArgoCD Rollouts